-On or near the date that the CRP contract is terminated, the retired or retiring owner or operator must sell, enter into a long-term lease, or lease with an option to purchase, some or all of the land that was covered by CRP to the participating beginning, socially disadvantaged, or veteran farmer or rancher.
-The participating farmer must develop and implement a conservation plan on the land that was previously covered by CRP.
+Two years prior to the termination of their contract, a CRP contract holder participating in CRP-TIP can allow an underserved producer to begin making conservation and land improvements (and/or begin the organic certification process) on the land covered by the CRP contract.
+On or near the date that the CRP contract is terminated, the landowner must sell, enter into a long-term lease, or lease with an option to purchase, some or all of the land covered by CRP to the underserved producer.
+The participating farmer must then develop and implement a conservation plan on the land that was previously covered by CRP.

 On the date that the participating farmer takes possession of the land through ownership or lease, they will have the voluntary option to enroll in the Conservation Stewardship Program (CSP) or the Environmental Quality Incentives Program (EQIP).
-They will also have the voluntary option of re-enrolling portions of the land into the CRP through the “continuous sign-up” CRP which is for conservation buffer practices such as contour grass strips, riparian buffers, filter strips, living snow fences, or grassed waterways.
-USDA will continue making payments to the retired or retiring owner or operator for two additional years after the date that the CRP contract terminates.
+They will also have the option of enrolling portions of the land back into CRP through the program’s “continuous sign-up” option, which is for conservation buffer practices such as contour grass strips, riparian buffers, filter strips, living snow fences, or grassed waterways.
+USDA will continue making payments to the CRP contract holder for two additional years after the date that their CRP contract terminates.

 CRP-TIP is administered through USDA’s Farm Service Agency (FSA).
 The Natural Resources Conservation Service (NRCS) is responsible for approving TIP conservation plans and for offering the new farmers and ranchers enrollment opportunities in CSP or EQIP.